jacob-torres/Xetra-Data-Pipeline/_posts/2020-10-25-housing-the-homeless.md

 Does a state's investment in permanent supportive housing (PSH) for the homeless significantly decrease the number of homeless people in that state?

 In this analysis, an independent t-test is performed to determine how significant the change in homelessness is based on a state's investment in permanent supportive housing.
-A result is _significant_ if the p-value falls beneath the significant level of 0.05.
+A result is _significant_ if the p-value falls beneath the significance level of 0.05.

 The amount of investment in a certain type of housing project (e.g. permanent housing or emergency shelter) is measured by the number of recorded beds in each category, particularly those that are year-round.
 In addition, a housing organization's participation in the [Homeless Management Information System](https://www.hudexchange.info/programs/hmis/) (HMIS) may suggest a more standardized approach to targeting homelessness in the area.